JudaristFullstackProCoder/New-authentication-strategy-microservice/README.md

 - Implement verify email address (to ensure that the user's email isn't unusable)

-- Implement the typescript version

-- Make use OOP of javascript in this mini project

 ## Tools for this mini project

 - Visual studio code